Margaret Mahy Award

 The award is presented annually to a person who has made a significant contribution to the broad field of children’s literature and literacy.
 This includes writing, illustration, publishing and academic fields.
 Their lecture is later published in The Inside Story for wider dissemination.

 Nominations for the award close on 31 August each year and members of the Storylines Management Committee select the recipient.
 To nominate someone for the Storylines Margaret Mahy Award, fill in this form and email it to us, or print it off and post to us.

-The 2011 Storylines Margaret Mahy Award recipient is Kate De Goldi.
+The 2013 Storylines Margaret Mahy Award recipient is Bill Nagelkerke.

 Recipients of the Storylines Margaret Mahy Award are: